Event Horizon

 event-horizon-consents.json

-defines the Consents that the producer gives to consumers.
+configures the Consents that the producer gives to consumers.

 Let’s create producer-event-horizon-consents.json